Trump voters could be the wild card for exit polls

 Sources at various networks said their decision desks would be on the look out for lower response rates among Republicans.

-Yet, on the other hand, other network sources speculate that the Republican response rate could be higher than usual, because Trump's supporters have been so much more vocal than supporters of other GOP nominees such as Mitt Romney and John McCain.
+Yet, on the other hand, other network sources speculate that the Republican response rate could be higher than usual because Trump's supporters have been so much more vocal than supporters of other GOP nominees such as Mitt Romney and John McCain.

 "We're definitely prepared to adjust how we weigh the exit polls if Republicans are more responsive," said one broadcast network source.